R v Lavallee: Background

 Angelique Lynn Lavallee was in an abusive common law relationship with Kevin Rust.
-During a particularly serious fight Rust threatened to harm her, saying "either you kill me or I'll get you".
+In the early morning hours of 31 August 1986, during a particularly serious fight Rust threatened to harm her, saying "either you kill me or I'll get you" per her statement to the police.
 During the altercation Rust slapped her, pushed her and hit her twice on the head.
 At some point during the altercation he handed Lavallee a gun, which she first fired through a window screen.
-Lavallee first contemplated shooting herself, however when Rust turned around to leave the room she shot him in the back of the head.
+Lavallee first contemplated shooting herself; however when Rust turned around to leave the room she shot him in the back of the head.
 At trial, Lavallee argued self-defence, and had a psychiatrist testify in her support.
 He explained the effects of her circumstances on her mental state and that in the state she was in she felt she was going to be killed and had no alternative but to shoot him.
 Lavallee did not testify.
-The jury acquitted Lavallee, the verdict was overturned on appeal, and finally the original verdict was upheld by the Supreme Court of Canada.

-At issue before the Supreme Court was whether the expert evidence on the so-called "battered woman syndrome" was admissible.
+The jury acquitted Lavallee.

+On appeal by the Crown, the verdict was overturned by the Supreme Court of Manitoba in 1988, and a new trial was ordered.
+The court ruled that the psychiatrist had given inadmissible testimony regarding past abuse that were unsubstantiated by hospital visits or police statements, and that the judge in that case had not properly instructed the jury regarding this.

+Lavallee appealed the decision by the Manitoba Supreme Court, and the Supreme Court of Canada upheld the original acquittal on 5 May 1990 in a unanimous decision.

 Reasons of the court

+At issue before the Supreme Court was whether the expert evidence on battered woman syndrome was admissible.

-Justice Bertha Wilson, writing for the court, held that expert evidence is often needed when stereotypes and myths are inherent in a layperson's reasoning.
-In particular here, the woman's experience and perspective is relevant to inform the reasonable person's standard required for self-defence.
+Justice Bertha Wilson, writing for the court, held that expert evidence is often needed when stereotypes and stigmatisation are inherent in a person's reasoning.
+In particular here, the woman's experience and perspective is relevant to the reasonable person's standard required for self-defence.
+Additionally, the justice wrote that sufficient evidence was given for the jury to have potentially reached the same conclusion without the psychiatrist's testimony.

+Justice John Sopinka added in a concurring opinion that, had there been no evidence supporting the psychiatrist's testimony, it would have been reasonable to discount it.
+However, sufficient evidence was given to support his expert's statements, and the jury was therefore entitled to rely on his testimony.